 Brighton real estate is some of the most expensive in Michigan, although Brighton house values don't compare to the most expensive real estate in the U.S.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Brighton is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Brighton is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Brighton is a city of sales and office workers, professionals, and managers.
 There are especially a lot of people living in Brighton who work in management occupations (12.94%), office and administrative support (12.27%), and sales jobs (11.19%).

 Also of interest is that Brighton has more people living here who work in computers and math than 95% of the places in the US.